NicklasVraa/LiX/readme.md

 ---
 ## The `Tome` Class
 This class is intended to typeset a large amount of academic content to be printed in book form.
-As with the paper class, it focuses on visual coherence, while adhering to the standards of academic printing, like having a title- and metadata page, references, citations and captions.
+As with the paper class, it focuses on visual coherence, while adhering to the standards of academic printing, like having a cover-, title- and metadata page, references, citations and captions.
 Below is an example, which also acts as a manual.
 Access the full document [here](tome_example.pdf).
 | Source                             | Build (One-column)           |
 |------------------------------------|------------------------------|
 | ![p1](screenshots/src_tome_1.png) | ![p1](screenshots/tome_1.png) |